hashicorp/vault/website/source/guides/operations/reference-architecture.html.md

 A Vault cluster is the high-available unit of deployment within one datacenter.
 A recommended approach is three Vault servers with a Consul storage backend.
 With this configuration, during a Vault server outage, failover is handled immediately without human intervention.
-For more information on this topic, please see the [Vault site documentation about HA concepts](/docs/concepts/ha.html).
+To learn more about setting up your Vault servers in HA mode, read [_Vault HA with Consul_](/guides/operations/vault-ha-consul.html) guide.

 High-availability and data locality across datacenters requires Vault Enterprise.